-Questions for s all client/beneficiaries Q1.
+Questions for all client/beneficiaries Q1.
 Name of Interviewer : Q2.
 Date (dd/mm/yyyy): Q3.
 Unio que Interview Number: Q4.
 Sex: Male/Female Q7.
 Type of agency: (Maternity Hosp, PHC, other?)
 Q5.a.
 Age: (to be categorized later) Circle one Q5b.
 Ethnicity (Albanian, Bosnian, Macedonian, Q8.
 Sector: (Government, Private, NGO, Other) Turkish, Roma, Serb, Other or Not applicable).
 Circle one Q6.
 Name of UNFPA supported agency or facility: Q9.
 Educational level of person interviewed: Q10.
 Location of Interview: Town, District Name < secondary, secondary, college, post graduate Q11.
 Rural, Urban (within city boundary) Q12.
 Current employment if any: Q13.
-Region: such as counselling, education, referrals, support etc.) es have you received from this agency?
-(List types of services, there additional services that you feel this agency should provide?
-Q15.B.
-If yes, what are they?
-Q16.
-Of the services you mentioned, which ones are the Respondent rating of satisfaction with services: Q18.A.
+Region: such as counselling, education, referrals, support etc.) there additional services that you feel this agency should Respondent perception of usefulness of services: Q16.
+Of the services you mentioned, which ones are the most useful to you?
+Q17.
+Of the services you mentioned, which ones are the least useful to you?
+Respondent rating of satisfaction with services: Q18.A.
 Are you satisfied with all of the services you mentioned?
 Circle one: Satisfied with all/ Not satisfied with all.
 Q18.B.
 If yes, please explain your answer.
-Q19A.
+Q19A .
 Are you are not satisfied with any of the services you mentioned?
 Circle one: Dissatisfied with one or more/ Satisfied with all.
 Q19B.
 If you are not satisfied with one or more services, please explain your answer.
 Quality of advice or counselling: Q20A.
-Were you satisfied with the advice or counselling you received?
+Were you satisfied with the advice or counselling g you received?
 Circle one: satisfied / not satisfied Q20B.
-Please explain your answer: Respect: Q21.A Were the staff understanding and respectful to you?
+Please explain your answer: Respect: Q21.A Were the staff understanding and res pectful to you?
 Circle one: Yes / No Q21B.
 Please explain your answer: Recommendations: Q22.
 What would you recommend to improve the quality of services you received from this agency?
-End interview and thank participant!